Asfagus/CRC-Design-Verification/README.md

 # CRC Design Verification

-This project Designs an 8b/10b Encoder DUT using Verilog and Verifies it successfully based on the expected features using UVM
+This project Designs an 8b/10b Encoder DUT with CRC using Verilog and Verifies it successfully based on the expected features using UVM